netenglabs/suzieq/README.md

 We're also looking for collaborators to help us make Suzieq a truly useful multi-vendor, open source platform for observing all aspects of networking.
 Please read the [collaboration document](./CONTRIBUTING.md) for ideas on how you can help.

-# Latest Release
+# Release Notes

-The latest release is 0.11.1 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).
+The official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).

 # Engage